 The Pyramid of Excellence (POX) program implemented by Comcast is the perfect example of a great employee incentive program.
 The entire system revolves around metrics—predetermined goals that are both measurable and attainable for every individual employee on the team.
 When an individual employee meets a milestone, they earn a reward, and there are multiple levels to be won.

 The POX system is beautifully simple.
 This program functions because it’s based on solid metrics and allows for multiple repeat winners, rewarded with different apparel each time.
 This lets employees feel consistently and regularly recognized for their hard work.
-But the main reason it works is because of bragging rights and products are seen as a badge of honor.
+But the main reason it works is that bragging rights and products are seen as a badge of honor.

 The incentives of this program are even simpler than the structure.
 When an employee reaches each goal, they’re rewarded with an article of high-quality branded apparel advertising their POX achievement.
 Employees love wearing their gear.
 They feel proud to stand out for their hard work, and love working hard for the next reward.
 Bragging rights is the most valuable social currency in a corporation—and by implementing the Pyramid of Excellence program, Comcast provided employees with the reward that matters most.